List of Drawn Together characters: Jun-Jee

+In his debut in "The Other Cousin", Jun-Jee speaks in Ling-Ling's language, but in subsequent appearances he speaks English.
+He used to be a great battle monster like Ling-Ling, but eventually retired and started a dry cleaning business.
 In the past, Jun-Jee often missed out on important moments in his son's life.
 He also disapproves of Ling-Ling's lifestyle, feeling that Ling-Ling battles too much and needs to settle down and find one monster to battle with.
 Despite all this, he and his son share a clear bond with each other.